The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 UK resident and non-domiciled individuals have always been able to access the remittance basis and can do so on their foreign income and gains.
 However, from 2017/18 onwards, to access the remittance basis they must also not be deemed domiciled in the UK.
-The only exception to this rule is where the individual has unremitted income and gains of less than £2,000; he can continue to access the automatic remittance basis even if he is deemed domicile (see below).
+The only exception to this rule is where the individual has unremitted income and gains of less than £2,000; they can continue to access the automatic remittance basis even if they are deemed domiciled.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.